wshobson/mcp-trader/README.md

 # 📦 Project Archived

-**This project has been migrated to a new repository.**
+**This project has been superseded by a completely new MCP server.**

-## New Repository Location

-This MCP Trader Server project has moved to:
+## New MCP Server

+A new, completely rewritten MCP server is now available at:

 **🔗 https://github.com/wshobson/maverick-mcp**

 ## What This Means

 - This repository (`mcp-trader`) is now archived and will no longer receive updates
-- All future development, bug fixes, and new features will happen in the new repository
-- The new repository contains the latest version of the code with all recent improvements
+- The new repository contains a completely new MCP server with enhanced capabilities

-## Migration Instructions
+- This is not a migration of the same codebase, but rather a fresh implementation

+## Getting Started with the New Server

-Please update your references to use the new repository:
+To use the new MCP server:

 1. **Clone the new repository:**
    ```bash
    git clone https://github.com/wshobson/maverick-mcp.git
    ```

+2. **Follow the setup instructions** in the new repository's README

-2. **Update your Claude Desktop configuration** to point to the new repository path
+3. **Update your Claude Desktop configuration** to use the new server

-3. **Star/watch the new repository** to stay updated with the latest changes
+4. **Star/watch the new repository** to stay updated with the latest features

 ## Thank You

 Thank you for your interest in this project.
-We look forward to continued development in the new repository!
+The new MCP server offers enhanced capabilities and a completely fresh implementation!